West Lothian College: Courses

 In recognition of the many social barriers that restrict individuals from accessing education and training, West Lothian College has developed a number of initiatives that promote wider access to vocational training.

-The College works in partnership with a number of statutory and voluntary organisations.
+The college works in partnership with a number of statutory and voluntary organisations.
 In relation to young, unemployed people, they are currently engaged with West Lothian Council, Developing the Young Workforce, West Lothian and West Lothian Community Planning Partnership, in developing training and education programmes for socially excluded young people.
 Programmes include Modern Apprenticeships and the Flexible Workforce Development Fund Scottish Funding Council, Project Search (full-time training for school leavers facing multiple barriers to the World of Work) with West Lothian Council, and the promotion of community learning centres, also with West Lothian Council.

 Schools Partnership

 The Schools College partnership is an initiative by West Lothian College to introduce a taste of 'adult education lifestyle' to students yet to have left S4 - S6, starting from S3 (typically when students of all Schools have started their National 5s or Intermediate subjects.)
 Course levels typically range from NQ Intermediates to NQ Higher with additional Units typically only taken at Further Education institutions in Scotland.
-It is promoted as a great addition to the development of one's education by the College.
+It is promoted as a great addition to the development of one's education by the college.

-The College is a leading provider of Foundation Apprenticeships.
+The college is a provider of Foundation Apprenticeships.
 These qualifications are aimed at school students in S4-S6 and are studied through attendance at College combined with work experience with a local employer.
 The qualification combines awards for underpinning knowledge combined with awards for professional competence in a work setting.
 These qualifications can progress to employment, a Modern Apprenticeship, a Graduate Apprenticeship or Higher Education courses either at College or University.

-The College actively engages with employers both directly and through its partnerships with the DYW (Developing Young Workforce), West Lothian Council, West Lothian Chamber of Commerce and Skills Development Scotland.
+The college actively engages with employers both directly and through its partnerships with the DYW (Developing Young Workforce), West Lothian Council, West Lothian Chamber of Commerce and Skills Development Scotland.
 The primary purpose of this engagement is to ensure the College Curriculum is developed to ensure learners have the skills employers need in order to grow their businesses and the regional economy.
-The College has active engagement with over 600 West Lothian Businesses and all full time students at the College receive experience of the World of Work as part of that course with most undertaking extensive placement in employer businesses to develop the skills they have been taught in classrooms and workshops.
+The college has active engagement with over 600 West Lothian Businesses and all full time students at the college receive experience of the World of Work as part of that course with most undertaking extensive placement in employer businesses to develop the skills they have been taught in classrooms and workshops.

-West Lothian College is a leading provider of Workforce Development, delivering qualifications which professionalise and upskill workers and volunteers to become recognised for their competence in their roles.
-The College is contracted to deliver training for the Children's Hearings Scotland Learning Academy with the responsibility for the professional development of around 2,700 volunteers who sit on Children's Panels throughout Scotland.
-The College is also the leading provider of Care SVQs (Social Services and Healthcare and Social Services, Children and Young People) as well as being a leading provider of SVQs in a range of other subjects.
+West Lothian College is a provider of Workforce Development, delivering qualifications which professionalise and upskill workers and volunteers to become recognised for their competence in their roles.
+The college is contracted to deliver training for the Children's Hearings Scotland Learning Academy with the responsibility for the professional development of around 2,700 volunteers who sit on Children's Panels throughout Scotland.
+The college is also a provider of Care SVQs (Social Services and Healthcare and Social Services, Children and Young People) as well as being a provider of SVQs in a range of other subjects.